d-markey/squadron/README.md

 As stated in a previous paragraph, code designed to run only on native platforms should not worry about data conversion.
 Because Squadron native workers share the same code and execute in `Isolate`s running in the same Dart VM, they never leave Dart's type-system.
 Data sent through Squadron is promoted from `dynamic` back to strong-types by simple cast operations.

-On Web platforms, things are different because the data was handed over to the browser which down't know anything about Dart types:
+On Web platforms, things are different because the data was handed over to the browser which doesn't know anything about Dart types:

 * `bool` and `String`: casting is enough to re-enter Dart's type system (handled by `CastConverter`).